-- 11. In addition to these global efforts, there have been several field-level attempts to reach agreement on humanitarian principles, most notably in Liberia, Somalia and Sudan in 1995 and in the Democratic People's Republic of Korea, the Democratic Republic of the Congo and Sierra Leone in 1998.
+- 12. In addition to these global efforts, there have been several field-level attempts to reach agreement on humanitarian principles, most notably in Liberia, Somalia and Sudan in 1995 and in the Democratic People's Republic of Korea, the Democratic Republic of the Congo and Sierra Leone in 1998.
 These have resulted in agreements that set out in operational terms principles of humanity, impartiality, neutrality, independence, capacity building, transparency, accountability and coordination.
-A more modest effort in Afghanistan in 1998 focused on equal access by men and women to health and education and on participation of women staff in United Nations assistance.
-There has been mixed success in implementing the agreements, but they have served as important advocacy tools for agencies faced with operational constraints in the field. - 12.
+In Afghanistan, the introduction of the Strategic Framework in 1997 defined the overall political, humanitarian and human rights objectives of the United Nations and led to the creation of a mechanism for establishing the assistance community's priorities, programmes and projects based on agreed goals, principles and the needs of Afghans.
+In general, there has been mixed success in implementing the various agreements, but they have served as important advocacy tools for agencies faced with operational constraints in the field. - 13.
 The IASC has not reached an agreement among international humanitarian assistance agencies on a set of common principles.
-With regard to integrating a gender perspective in humanitarian assistance, the IASC has agreed that agencies should: - ➤ embrace gender equality and the equal protection of women's and men's human rights in carrying out humanitarian and peace-building activities, paying special attention to the violation of women's rights and the provision of appropriate remedies; - ➤ ensure equal representation of women and men in peace mediation and decision-making at all levels and stages of humanitarian assistance; and - guarantee participation of women's organizations in capacity-building for humanitarian response, rehabilitation and recovery.
+With regard to integrating a gender perspective in humanitarian assistance, the IASC has agreed that agencies should: - embrace gender equality and the equal protection of women's and men's human rights in carrying out humanitarian and peace-building activities, paying special attention to the violation of women's rights and the provision of appropriate remedies; - ensure equal representation of women and men in peace mediation and decision-making at all levels and stages of humanitarian assistance; and - guarantee participation of women's organizations in capacity-building for humanitarian response, rehabilitation and recovery.